AVSBlog/avsblog.github.io/_posts/2020-10-26-azure-vmware-solution-content-library-on-blob.md

 ## Conclusion

-Through modernization of file services via Azure FileSync organizations enable a more efficient and cost effective migration to Azure VMware Solution.
+Through modernization of file services via Azure FileSync organizations enable a more efficient and cost effective migration to Azure VMware Solutions.